QTechOfficial/OpenPeripherals/README.md

-# OpenKeyboard
+# OpenPeripherals
-Open source driver for controlling keyboards with special features such as RGB.
+Open source driver for controlling peripherals with special features such as RGB.